Common Vision Problems Associated With a Brain Injury

 An interdisciplinary rehabilitation team is essential for patients with concussions, strokes or other neurological deficits.
 In addition to optometrists, team members may include nurses, physical therapists, occupational therapists, speech-language pathologists, physical medicine doctors, neurologists, neuropsychologists, audiologists, and ophthalmologists, among others.

-The Vision Therapy at Vision Professionals regularly assists patients in retraining their visual system to overcome symptoms and visual conditions caused by brain injury.
+The Neuro-Optometry at Vision Professionals regularly assists patients in retraining their visual system to overcome symptoms and visual conditions caused by brain injury.
 If you are suffering from any of the above symptoms or conditions, please reach out to us.